vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 *   **Read Me**, [here](https://github.com/vrona/FHE.Chess/blob/quant_fhe/README.md), provides succinct info to run the FHE.Chess.
 (Do Not Forget to use the [requirements.txt files](https://app.swimm.io/workspaces/J7636nIGHQVtkUo4rtC1/repos/Z2l0aHViJTNBJTNBRkhFLkNoZXNzJTNBJTNBdnJvbmE=/branch/quant_fhe/docs/xf41t/edit#heading-GpIfY): 1 for local, 1 for remote server)

+*   3 possible modes are enabled into FHE.Chess app.:

+    *   "CLEAR" - the AI uses non-encrypted inputs data (current chessboard and source) and infers non-encrypted output data (the move) due to non quantized model.

+    *   "SIMFHE" - the AI uses

-*   **Semantic**: while reading you will based faced to SOURCE and TARGET terms.
-As a chessboard is made of 64 squares (8\*8), source and target are respectively: the selected square of the piece to move from, the selected square of the piece to move to.
+*   **Semantic**: while reading you will based faced to SOURCE, TARGET, FHE, CLEAR, QUANTZ terms.

+    *   As a chessboard is made of 64 squares (8\*8), _source_ and _target_ are respectively: the selected square of the piece to move from, the selected square of the piece to move to.

+    *   FHE: stands for Full Homomorphic Encryption.

+## Architecture Client-Server

-*   **Client-Server Architecture - with both client-server FHE on remote**: (current architecture due to local OS constraint), basically the chess app itself is on local client, then compilation, computation and inference on encrypted data (due to Concrete-ML library) are made on remote server (instance).
+*   **with both client-server FHE on remote**: (current architecture due to local OS constraint), basically the chess app itself is on local client, then compilation, computation and inference on encrypted data (due to Concrete-ML library) are made on remote server (instance).

 <br/>